Transgenerational Inheritance of Environmentally Induced Health Effects

 The window of early embryonic development is susceptible to environmental chemical stressors.
 Exposures during gonadal sex determination may lead to reproductive defects in adulthood.
-These effects can be transgenerationally transmitted to subsequent generations via germ line (sperm and eggs).
-Transgenerational effects appear in individuals not because of direct exposure but due to ancestral exposure and have been thought to be contributing to declining reproductive fitness and emergence of endangered species in natural populations.
-We are studying molecular alterations occurring during transgenerational inheritance of phenotypes to identify chemical and phenotype specific biomarkers associated with adverse reproductive outcomes using medaka fish (d-rR medaka, Oryzias latipes) as a model organism.
-We anticipate the biomarkers to be reliably predictive of history of exposure and associated transgenerational phenotypes.
+These effects can be transgenerationally transmitted to subsequent generations via the germline (sperm and eggs).
+Transgenerational effects appear in individuals, not because of direct exposure but due to ancestral exposure, and have been thought to be contributing to declining reproductive fitness and the emergence of endangered species in natural populations.
+We are studying molecular alterations occurring during the transgenerational inheritance of phenotypes to identify chemical and phenotype-specific biomarkers associated with adverse reproductive outcomes using medaka fish (d-rR medaka, Oryzias latipes) as a model organism.
+We anticipate the biomarkers to be reliably predictive of the history of exposure and associated transgenerational phenotypes.

 Fig. An example of transgenerational phenotype in fish, especially for exposure occurring during early embryonic development.

 - Chakraborty, S., Dissanayake, M., Godwin, J., Wang, X., Bhandari, R.K.
 (2022).
 Ancestral BPA exposure caused defects in the liver of medaka for four generations.
 Science of the Total Environment.856(1):159067